Lululucyyyyyyy/2_hand_motions/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc
+* Special thanks to MIT HanLab and Professor Song Han for guiding me through this project
+* Special thanks to [jeffreyzpan](https://github.com/jeffreyzpan) for helping me with this project